igorek17000/Ender-2-Pro-BTT-V3/README.md

 The click the check mark at the bottom to compile.
 If you have any issues.
 Let me know here.

 I have been testing this version of the firmware for over a month now with no issues so far.
+94 prints, no failures.

 # You will need to purchase the three items listed below to do this upgrade.
 (I DO NOT GET PAID FOR ANY LINK I PROVIDE)